simaopgt/appium-cross-platform/Readme.md

 2. Import this project as a maven project in e.g. IntelliJ or Eclipse.
 5. With the terminal, go to the project directory
   - **cd /Users/username/workspace/appium-cross-platform**
-6. Run the tests on IOS with following command on terminal:
+6. Run the tests on IOS with the following command on terminal:
   - **mvn test -DOperationalSystem=IOS**
-7. Run the tests on ANDROID with the following command:
+7. Run the tests on ANDROID with the following command on terminal:
   - **mvn test -DOperationalSystem=ANDROID**